Skip to content

 part to be uninstalled and the part's options dictionary.
 Uninstall

-recipes don't have access to the part itself since it maybe not be
+recipes don't have access to the part itself since it may

 recipes don't have access to the part itself since it may be